dvespasiani/atac-seq-preprocessing/README.md

 ----
 ## Project description
 This repo contains a snakemake pipeline to preprocess fastq files generated from bulk ATAC-seq experiments.
 Preprocessing steps mainly come from the [ENCODE ATAC-seq processing standards](https://www.encodeproject.org/atac-seq/).
 For full protocol specifications [check this google doc](https://docs.google.com/document/d/1f0Cm4vRyDQDu0bMehHD7P7KOMxTOP-HiNoIvL1VcBt8/edit).
 I have noticed they have changed it since last time (mainly polished it), so keep an eye on this.
 In addition to what reported by the ENCODE, I have also included some extra scripts to perfom and visualise quality control metrics.

 ## Project set up
 To set up this pipeline you need to:
-1. **FIRST AND FOREMOST** = have your tmp directory within the vast/scratch filesystem (if you dont have permissions there, contact IT)
+* **FIRST AND FOREMOST** = have your tmp directory within the vast/scratch filesystem (if you dont have permissions there, contact IT)
 If you do already have one then be sure the path it's in your `~/.bash_profile` and if not then save this line in there:
 ```
 export TMPDIR=/vast/scratch/users/<your-username>/tmp
 ```
 This is fundamental to have, if not for managing files and resourses in the cluster, simply because some commands of this pipeline will fail as they will fill up your base disk quota in no time.
 Anyhow, once you have it, modify the corresponding entry within the `snakemake-config.yaml` file (see right below here).

-1. Modify the entries in the `config/snakemake-config.yaml` file to your needs, such as:
+* Change the entries in the `config/snakemake-config.yaml` file to suit your needs, such as:
 ```
 species: your-species
 genome: your-species-genome